-Before a herbicide can be sold in Canada, it must be registered by the PMRA.
+Before a herbicide can be sold in Canada, it must be registered by the Pest Management Regulatory Agency (PMRA), a division of Health Canada.
 Pesticides are one of the most stringently regulated products in Canada.
 The PMRA employs over 350 scientists, including biologists, chemists, toxicologists, epidemiologists, plant pathologists, weed scientists and entomologists, for the sole purpose of evaluating pesticides.
-Before a pesticide can be approved for use in Canada, the PMRA requires that it undergo a thorough scientific review and safety assessment to ensure it meets Health Canada's standards.
+Before a pesticide can be approved for use in Canada, the PMRA requires that it undergoes a thorough scientific review and safety assessment to ensure it meets Health Canada's standards.
 Only those products that meet these strict health and environmental standards can be registered by the PMRA for use or sale in Canada.
-A herbicide product will not be registered in Canada unless a health and environmental assessment shows that no harm to human health and the environment will result from its use when applied according to the label directions.
+A herbicide product will not be registered in Canada unless a health and environmental assessment shows that no harm to human health and the environment will result when used according to the label.